nazra-inari/DSCI_522_Breast_cancer_predictors/README.md

 - symmetry
 - fractal_dimension

-For eah of the 10 the mean, Standard Error and worst(outlier mean) was calculated
+For each of the 10 the mean, Standard Error and worst(outlier mean) was calculated

 ## Objective/Question